-Clay McGuire begins his third season as offensive line coach at Washington State University and seventh season working on a Mike Leach-coached staff.
+Clay McGuire begins his fourth season as offensive line coach at Washington State University and eighth season working on a Mike Leach-coached staff.
 McGuire played for Leach at Texas Tech, then later served four seasons on the Red Raider staff.

 In his first season with the Cougars in 2012, McGuire guided an offensive line that saw just two players start all 12 games and a total of seven players take a snap.
 Junior center Elliott Bosch, the only player to start every game in the same position, earned All-Pac-12 Conference honorable mention honors.